fabian-portillo/workshop-scala-spark/README.md

 # Demo - Apache Spark
 Once you have followed all the steps before then you are able to test the functionality of Apache Spark in action with the following example:

 ### 1. Add the following text file named shakespeare.txt
 ![image](https://user-images.githubusercontent.com/50177169/59731820-4ae0fe00-920d-11e9-9337-4fac9624819f.png)

 ### 2. Replace your scala code of “hello world” you have previously created for this:

-   //First program
   import org.apache.spark.{SparkConf, SparkContext}
   object PrimerPrograma {

    def main(args: Array[String]) {

      //Create a SparkContext to initialize Spark
      val conf = new SparkConf()